Yes, it is possible to install two robots on the same lawn.

 The length of the Extension Cable should not be changed.
 If required, call a qualified electricity technician to install power close enough to the Base Station.

-The maximum length of the wire that is connected to the charging station can reach is 800 meters.
+The maximum length of the wire that is connected to the charging station is 800 meters.
 Multiple installations of perimeter islands may cause the wire to exceed the maximum possible length.

 Use the supplied pegs to fasten the Perimeter Wire into the ground, below grass level.
 During the first layout of the wire, insert pegs every few meters, or at any point the wire changes direction, and at corners.
 At this early stage, set a minimum number of pegs.
 Later, after testing the wire setup, you can insert all the necessary remaining pegs.
 After you have completed the testing of the wire position, walk along the wire and insert additional pegs at distances that will keep the wire down below the grass level, and prevent the wire from becoming a tripping hazard.
 Tip: Do not keep spare pegs for the future.
 It’s better to use more pegs to ensure that the Perimeter Wire is fastened to the ground to prevent any damage by the mower blade during the operation.
 The wire and the pegs will soon become invisible under the growth of new grass.

 Yes.
 Robomow is easy to install and use.
 There are a few things to keep in mind before using Robomow.
-In order for Robomow to operate in your lawn, a perimeter wire must be installed around the entire lawn, and around protected areas within the lawn area.
-Proper installation of the perimeter wire is critical for the quality and reliability of Robomow’s operation.
+For Robomow to operate in your lawn, a Perimeter Wire must be installed around the entire lawn, and around protected areas within the lawn area.
+Proper installation of the Perimeter Wire is critical for the quality and reliability of Robomow’s operation.
 You can either do the installation yourself, or hire a professional installation service (recommended).
-For more information about professional installation services, please refer to the Installation Service page on the Robomow website The Base Station is placed along the Perimeter Wire, and performs two basic functions: ⦁ Generates a signal along the Perimeter Wire. ⦁ Charges Robomow’s batteries.
-The Power Box is connected between the Base Station and a 230V / 120V wall socket, using a 15m – C models / 20m – S models (50 ft – C models / 65 ft – S models) long low voltage cable.
+For more information about professional installation services, please refer to the Installation Service page on the Robomow website.
+The Base Station is placed along the Perimeter Wire, and performs two basic functions: ⦁ Generates a signal along the Perimeter Wire. ⦁ Charges Robomow’s batteries.
+The Power Box is connected between the Base Station and a 230V / 120V wall socket, using a 15 m – C models / 20 m – S models (50 ft – C models / 65 ft – S models) long low voltage cable.
 After having completed the installation of the Perimeter Wire, Base Station, and the Power Box, and performing the One-Time Setup (which must be performed before operating Robomow for the first time), Robomow will do all the mowing for you for during the entire season!

 This depends on the Robomow model you have.
 The higher the recommended area size, the more wire and pegs are provided.

-To learn more about how to install Robomow, take a look at the Installation video at the Robomow website.
-Open www.robomow.eu Go into “SUPPORT” menu, and select your mower in the upper bar.
-Once selected, press the SETUP icon to watch the installation video of your mower.
-STEP 1 – Planning Ahead.
-Read the Operating Manual and watch the Robomow Setup & operation video before you start the installation.
+To learn more about how to install Robomow, take a look at the Installation videos at the Robomow website.
+Open usa.Robomow.com.
+Go into “Support Center” menu, then “Do It Yourself,” and select your mower in the Installation and Knowledge Base.
+STEP 1 – Planning Ahead Read the Operating Manual and watch the Robomow setup & operation video before you start the installation.
 This video will guide you in finding the best locations for the Base Station, Power Box, and Perimeter Wire.
-STEP 2 – Placing the Base Station and Power Box.
-Place the Base Station according to your plan, and install the Power Box.
-STEP 3 – Laying out the Perimeter Wire.
-Place the Perimeter Wire around the edge, using the RoboRuler to keep the required distances from the lawn edge.
+STEP 2 – Placing the Base Station and Power Box Place the Base Station according to your plan, and install the Power Box.
+STEP 3 – Laying out the Perimeter Wire Place the Perimeter Wire around the edge, using the RoboRuler to keep the required distances from the lawn edge.
 Use the Perimeter Wire to demarcate areas inside the working area that you do not want Robomow to drive inside (like flower beds and ponds).
 Use the supplied wire pegs to secure the wire to the ground (within a few weeks, the cable will be completely overgrown and invisible).
-STEP 4 – Completing the Perimeter Wire Setup and Connection.
-Connect the Perimeter Wire to the Base Station, and the Base Station to the Power Box, using the extension cable.
-STEP 5 – Robomow is ready for Operation.
+STEP 4 – Completing the Perimeter Wire Setup and Connection Connect the Perimeter Wire to the Base Station, and the Base Station to the Power Box, using the extension cable.
+STEP 5 – Robomow is ready for operation.

 Go to the Robomow Application Page to check compatibility.

-Robomow is stronger than most other robotic mowers* Equipped with heavy-duty steel blades and a robust design, Robomow can handle any terrain.
-Robomow is faster than most other robotic mowers* Depending on model, with a 28 or 56 inch cutting width, Robomow gets the job done faster than its competitors.
-Robomow edging takes care of the entire lawn: The only robotic mower that cuts the edge of the lawn, Robomow’s unique ‘Edge Mode’ allows the blade to go past the wheel while driving on the edge for an all-round finish you won’t find with any other robotic mower. *Designed for similar sized lawns
+Robomow is stronger than most other robotic mowers designed for similar-sized lawns.
+Equipped with heavy-duty steel blades and a robust design, Robomow can handle any terrain.
+Robomow is faster than most other robotic mowers designed for similar-sized lawns.
+Depending on model, with a 28- or 56-inch cutting width, Robomow gets the job done faster than its competitors.
+Robomow edging takes care of the entire lawn: The only robotic mower that cuts the edge of the lawn, Robomow’s unique “Edge Mode” allows the blade to go past the wheel while driving on the edge, for an all-round finish you won’t find with any other robotic mower.

 Robomow’s noise level depends on the model.
 Robomow RC/TC/MC – 68dB measured.
 Robomow RS/TS/MS – 74dB measured.